-UIC's shall be modeled with WWHM or MGS Flood to meet the applicable Flow Control requirements and achieve the LID performance standard.
+UIC's shall be modeled with WWHM, meet the applicable Flow Control requirements and achieve the LID performance standard.
 An overflow route must be identified in the event that capacity is exceeded.

 Infiltration calculations for drywells and perforated pipe trench systems shall follow the recommendations outlined in 5.3 of Infiltration Calculations for Selected Facilities of SWWASCE Infiltration Standards.